muhdsaeed1/AI_ref/README.md

 # AI_ref
-From basic to advance technology in Artificial Intelligence
+From basic to advance technology in Apllications Artificial Intelligence